renovate-bot/khulnasoft-lab-_-gptdb-tugraph-plugins/README.md

 # gptdb-tugraph-plugins

-TuGraph plugins python package used in DB-GPT.
+TuGraph plugins python package used in GPT-DB.

 ## Why this repository?

 TuGraph plugins are written in cpp and are compiled into dynamic link libraries.
-The purpose of this repository is to package these plugins into a python package so that they can be easily installed and used in DB-GPT.
+The purpose of this repository is to package these plugins into a python package so that they can be easily installed and used in GPT-DB.

 ## How to use in python?